 This list of Charles Manson quotes includes some of the strangest Manson quotes ever to be uttered by the notorious cult leader.
 From filthy to flabbergasting, Charles Manson's best quotes (if you want to label the stuff Charles Manson says as "best") are, if nothing else, memorable.
-Manson has been called many things: a cult leader, a serial killer, a sociopath, a psychopath, but he's rarely called "quotable".
+Manson has been called many things: a cult leader, a serial killer, a sociopath, a psychopath, but he's rarely called "quotable."
 In many interviews, Manson speaks gibberish and tries to appear crazy, and he usually succeeds.
-Whether he is spouting off about love, Jesus, Christian beliefs, or the weather– it's hard to interpret his speech as anything but crazy when you consider what he has done in his past.
+Whether he is spouting off about love, Jesus, Christian beliefs, or the weather — it's hard to interpret his speech as anything but wild when you consider what he has done in his past.

 Charles Manson runs interviews like a circus with himself as the star attraction (this is well documented on his Wikipedia page).
-This is a small sample of some of his craziest quotes during his jail house interviews.
-Many psychologist believe that Manson is a man who has lost touch with reality.
-But in a 1980 interview with Tom Snyder this was proved somewhat inaccurate, honorable mention goes to the Synder interview for the simple fact that Synder was able to control Manson by telling him to "come down off the spaceship."
+This is a small sample of some of his wildest quotes during his jail house interviews.
+Many psychologists believe that Manson is a man who has lost touch with reality.
+But in a 1980 interview with Tom Snyder, this was proven to be somewhat inaccurate, honorable mention goes to the Synder interview for the simple fact that Synder was able to control Manson by telling him to "come down off the spaceship."
 Luckily for us, not many reporters are as poised as Tom Synder, so here are some of the strangest and most famous things that Manson has ever uttered on camera.

-Charles Manson: Well God I guess you're my best friend, beings I invented ya.
+Charles Manson: Well, God, I guess you're my best friend, being I invented ya.

 Reporter: Do you believe in God?

 Charles Manson: Sure, I believe in myself why wouldn't I? (makes faces) Which one?